MinhQuan992/multi-module-demo/README.md

   ```shell
   mvn archetype:generate -DgroupId="<your group id>"  -DartifactId="<your module name>" -DarchetypeArtifactId="maven-archetype-quickstart"
   ```
-- Because a project in the service module is Spring Boot project, we need to define parent for ROOT project like this:
+- Because a project in the service module is a Spring Boot project, we need to define parent for the ROOT project like this:
   ```xml
   <parent>
     <groupId>org.springframework.boot</groupId>